Gazebo: Design

-Gazebos are freestanding or attached to a garden wall, roofed, and open on all sides.
+Gazebos are freestanding or attached to a garden wall, roofed, and are often open on all sides.
 They provide shade, shelter from rain and a place to rest, while acting as an ornamental feature.
 Some gazebos in public parks are large enough to serve as a bandstand.

 Types

-Gazebos overlap with pavilions, kiosks, alhambras, belvederes, follies, gloriettes, pergolas, and rotundas.
+Gazebos overlap with pavilions, kiosks, belvederes, follies, gloriettes, pergolas, and rotundas.

 Such structures first appeared in Egyptian gardens approximately 5,000 years ago and appear in the literature of China, Persia and other classical civilizations.

 Examples in England are the garden houses at Montacute House in Somerset.
 The gazebo at Elton on the Hill in Nottinghamshire, thought to date from the late 18th or early 19th century, is a square, crenelated, brick and stone tower with an arched opening.
 It acted as a focus for an extensive system of red-brick walled gardens, which has survived with some more modern additions.

 In today's England and North America, gazebos are typically built of wood and covered with standard roofing materials, such as shingles.
 Gazebos can be tent-style structures of poles covered by tensioned fabric.
 Gazebos may have screens to aid in the exclusion of flying insects.

 Temporary gazebos are often set up in the campsites of music festivals in the United Kingdom, Canada and the United States, usually accompanying tents around them.

 A structure resembling a gazebo, found in villages in the Maldives, is known as a holhuashi.